bpesquet/artificial_metacognition/notes/confidence/README.md

 A belief is **a feeling of certainty about a proposition** (i.e. a statement or a decision).
 It is a subjective, conscious experience.

-Note: regarding perceptions, our belief usually matches our perceptual experience, but not always {cite}`mamassianConfidenceForcedChoiceOther2020`.
+Note: regarding perceptions, our belief usually matches our perceptual experience, but not always [[Mamassian, 2020]](../../references/README.md#mamassian-2020).

 ![Belief-perception gap](images/belief_perception_gap.png)